Wednesday, 18 October 2017

 Thank you for listening.

 The photo shows a red bench, in the middle of a snowy woodland.
-For me, that would be a perfect Christmas venue.
+For me, that would be a perfect Christmas season venue.
 Beautiful, peaceful, glorious.
 I could sit side by side with a trusted person or two, just communicating the sheer joy of their company and the view.
 Sharing time and space together.